Blog

 1. Difficulty Making Friends

-Does your child have trouble connecting with others their age?
-Kids with behavior disorders may find it hard to build friendships.
-They might be too shy, overly aggressive, or unable to pick up on social cues, like tone of voice or body language.
+Does your child have trouble connecting with children their age?
+Kids with behavior concerns may act shy, aggressive, rigid, or unaware of social cues like tone of voice and body language.

-Observe how your child interacts with other kids at school or during playdates.
-If they frequently argue, isolate themselves, or struggle to join group activities, this could point to an underlying issue.
-Take notes and consider asking their teacher for feedback on how they behave in group settings.
+Observe how your child interacts at school, playdates, or group activities.
+If they often argue, isolate themselves, or struggle to join play, ask their teacher for feedback.

 2. Trouble Managing Emotions

-Extreme emotional reactions can be a red flag.
-Your child may cry, yell, or lash out during disagreements or when they don’t get their way.
-These outbursts can make it challenging for them to maintain positive relationships.
+Extreme emotional reactions can hurt friendships.
+Your child may cry, yell, shut down, or lash out during disagreements or disappointment.

 3. Avoidance Of Social Situations

-Does your child actively avoid social activities?
-Skipping birthday parties, refusing to join clubs, or dreading recess could indicate discomfort in social settings.
-This avoidance might stem from fear of rejection or feeling different from their peers.
+Does your child avoid social activities?
+Skipping birthday parties, refusing clubs, or dreading recess may show discomfort in social settings.

 4. Conflict With Authority Figures

-Frequent arguments with teachers or other adults may be another warning sign.
-Children with behavior disorders often struggle with boundaries and may resist authority.
-This can lead to repeated disciplinary actions at school or tension at home.
+Frequent arguments with teachers or adults can signal trouble with rules and boundaries.
+This can lead to repeated discipline at school or tension at home.

 5. Struggles With Teamwork